TOBAR NA GAEDHILGE 1.13

 When all this is complete, you may click the OK button to produce the results.

-Further hints on the selection of search words will come in the next section of this document.
+Further hints on the choice of forms for searching will come in the next section of this document.

-• More about what to search for in a Gaelic index
+• More about what to expect in a Gaelic index

-Here are some pointers regarding what kinds of words are worth requesting.
+Here are some pointers regarding what kinds of forms are worth requesting.

-When a word is requested, it is matched against a pre-compiled index of words from the chosen collection.
-A scrolling alphabetic listing of the current index is shown, and will indicate what words are available.
-For Gaelic, this index consists of words which are aggregated in a number of ways to increase coverage:
+When a form is requested, it is matched against a pre-compiled index of forms from the chosen collection.
+A scrolling alphabetic listing of the current index is shown, and will indicate what forms are available.
+For Gaelic, this index consists of forms which are aggregated in a number of ways to increase coverage:

-• demutated: initial mutations are removed from words in the index; so, for example, fear, fhear and bhfear are all indexed as fear, while t-olc, n-olc and holc are all indexed as olc—but, where the mutation is permanent, it is retained, e.g. chugam, thart (in one of its senses), (go) dtí.
+• demutated: initial mutations are removed from forms in the index; so, for example, fear, fhear and bhfear are all indexed as fear, while t-olc, n-olc and holc are all indexed as olc — but, where the mutation is permanent, it is retained, e.g. chugam, thart (in one of its senses), (go) dtí.
 You may have noticed the benefits of demutation and decliticisation in our athair example above.
-An initial mutation does not leave any trace in the index; and this is also true of any hyphen which is nothing but part of an initial mutation.
-When typing words of Gaelic to be searched for, remember to remove initial mutations, unless they are a permanent part of the word.
-Removal of initial mutations may seem counter-intuitive when requesting a sequence of words (eg. ár athair), but it is nonetheless required.
+An initial mutation does not leave any trace in the index; and this is also true of any hyphen which is only part of an initial mutation.
+When typing Gaelic forms to be searched for, remember to remove initial mutations, unless they are a permanent part of the form.
+Removal of initial mutations may seem counter-intuitive when requesting a sequence of forms (eg. ár athair), but it is nonetheless required.

-But the words in a Gaelic index are not lemmatized, i.e. terminally inflected forms, such as fear, fir, feara, must be searched for separately—although the wild card may often be used to advantage to retrieve the several related forms.
+The forms in the Gaelic forms index are not lemmatized, ie. terminally inflected forms, such as fear, fir, feara, must be searched for separately — although the wild card may often be used to advantage to retrieve the several related forms in disjunction.

-Finally, note that the index which will be searched is based on the words of the text which have been subjected to a limited and controlled degree of correction, as explained just below Figure 6 above.
+Finally, note that the index is based on the forms of the text after they have been subjected to a limited and controlled degree of correction, as explained just below Figure 6 above.

 • Searching in other languages

-As well as searching the textbase for Gaelic words, indexes have been created in four additional languages, based on the words found in translations or originals in these languages of some of the Gaelic texts.
-As stated earlier, these translations/originals are at present confined to the Ulaidh collection, and cover only a proportion of it: Béarla (English), 2.27M tokens; Fraincis (French), 0.87M tokens; Gearmáinis (German), 0.54M tokens.
+As well as searching the textbase for Gaelic words, indexes have been created in four additional languages, based on the forms found in translations or originals in these languages of some of the Gaelic texts.
+As stated earlier, these translations/originals are at present confined to the Ulaidh collection, and cover only a proportion of it: Béarla (English), 2.37M tokens; Fraincis (French), 0.87M tokens; Gearmáinis (German), 0.74M tokens.
 There is also a tiny amount of Russian, 0.09M tokens.

 Generally, such texts have been independently translated into Gaelic and into the other non-original languages; the original language in most such cases has been English, but there are examples of French (La Terre qui Meurt; Pêcheur d'Islande) and of Russian (Записки охотника).
 Translation of a Gaelic original is found only into Russian (extracts from Ó Neamh go h-Árainn and from Fallaing Shíoda).